adhearsion/adhearsion-website/docs/source/call-controllers.md

 ## Multiple controllers

-It is possible to fork call control logic and drop out of the current controller in order to execute another.
+It is possible to reuse and share functionality among call controllers.
 There are two approaches to this.
 The first is to invoke another controller *within* the current controller:

 <pre class="brush: ruby;">
 class SuperSecretProjectCallController < Adhearsion::CallController